Health protection

 Out of hours urgent enquiries: 0844 967 0069

-Infection prevention and control (IPC) is a practical, evidence-based approach preventing patients and health workers and the public from being harmed by avoidable infections.
+Infection prevention and control (IPC) is a practical, evidence-based approach preventing residents, health workers and the public from being harmed by avoidable infections.

 Preventing and reducing the transmission of infectious diseases is essential to ensuring people stay healthy.